 And I got a 2nd hand Le Creuset casserole from eBay last week.
 It needed a lot of cleaning but looks beautiful now.
 One more for the collection!

 This tart is quite possibly the best thing I’ve made all year, I couldn’t stop eating it!
-It has a bold, sweet-savoury flavour which I find super addictive.
+It has a bold, sweet-savoury flavour which I find tremendously addictive.
 The whole composition of the tart- the olive oil wholewheat crust, apricot-rosemary jam and goats’ cheese is just so bizzarre and new to me, but so clever!
 The apricot-rosemary jam is seriously the best jam I’ve ever had- sweet, slightly tart and a touch herbal from the rosemary which helps balance the sweetness.
 And I’ve never made a crust like this, it’s completely different from the pâte sucrée and pâte brisee we make in school, there’s no butter or egg in it, the entire thing is bound together with olive oil and lemon juice!
-Totally weird, but so good.
+Totally weird, but incredibly good.
 It’s crunchy and crumbly, with nubbly bits of oatmeal and oat bran.
+My mind has truly been blown by the brilliance of this recipe, I just keep thinking to myself, “How in the world did she think of something so genius?!”.
 The recipe is from one of my favourite French blogs, 543 pages avant la fin du monde.

 This weekend was full of yeasty experiments, I made a black sesame braided loaf, a plain milk loaf and croissants.
 My intention for making croissants was to use my newly discovered ingredient, a jar of rose petal jam that I had chanced upon in a Middle Eastern grocery shop in Edgware road.
 It’s very floral, rose-y but assertively sweet, so I thought a buttery, flakey croissant would be the perfect blank canvas for the flavour of the jam to shine but not overwhelm.
 I’d only ended up making two croissants with jam in the middle as I was worried the jam would leak terribly and make the croissants stick to the baking sheet.
 I needn’t worry though as even though it did leak slightly it was perfectly ok and in fact it was so delicious!
 I had only spread a smidge of jam in the middle and it was the perfect amount, enough to perfume the croissant delicately and make it just a touch sweet.